On average, your neighbors pay $61 a month.See Your Rates

 Many different factors come into play when insurance companies calculate the cost of homeowners insurance.
 Some, like the age of your home, are within your control.
 Others, like crime rates or natural disasters, are beyond your control.
 Here are some of the factors that affect the cost of homeowners insurance in Nevada.

 Home prices can greatly affect the cost of insurance in any given state.
 A higher average home price generally means higher premiums in that state.
 For Nevada, the average listing price is $304,322 as of July 2015, which is a bit higher than the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
-States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Nevada’s average burglary rate was 826.0 per 100,000 people, which is notably higher than the national average of 610.0 per 100,000.
+States with higher average burglary rates generally have higher average home insurance premiums.
+That's because the chances someone will need to file a claim is higher.
+In 2013, Nevada’s average burglary rate was 826.0 per 100,000 people.
+This is much higher than the national average of 610.0 per 100,000.

 States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
 In Nevada, there are 32.0 law enforcement personnel per 100,000 total citizens, equal to the median for the US overall.

 As a state with a mostly desert climate, Nevada is known for extremely hot and dry summers, cold winters, and a lack of rain and snow.
 Nevada is, in fact, the driest state.
 However, some regions are less arid than others.